-Students wishing to apply previously-earned graduate-level coursework to the Plan of Study (for example, from a Master's Degree earned at a different U.S. institution), should consult with the Main Office for details.
+Students wishing to apply previously-earned graduate-level coursework to the Plan of Study (for example, from a Master's Degree earned at a different institution), should consult with the Main Office for details.
+There are some restrictions, but typically up to three courses (nine credits) of MS coursework can be applied to the Plan of Study, if the student's committee approves.